uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 '2 weeks of break is never long enough'
 ```

-We can perform *string concatenation* on two separate strings to form one string using the `+` operator:
+We can perform *string concatenation* on two separate strings to combine them into one string using the `+` operator:

 ```javascript
 > 'I love ' + 'React Native!!!'